tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 I holster my pistol and cautiously approach the door, aware of every movement around me.
 The [others](https://www.youtube.com/watch?v=MGd1F6Ay8ho) are silent, watching me with a mix of anxiety and anticipation.
 As I open the door, the cool night air rushes in, carrying with it a sense of impending change.

 I quickly usher Abby inside, closing the door behind her and securing it once more.
-The relief on Reine's face is palpable as she sees Abby, a familiar and trusted face in the midst of all the uncertainty and danger.
+The relief on Reine's face is palpable as she sees her, a familiar and trusted face in the midst of all the uncertainty and danger.

 "I got your message," she says, her voice low.
 "I came as soon as I could.
 Brought everything you asked for."